-Immunochromatography is a combination of chromatography and immunoassay.
+Immunochromatography, also known as lateral flow immunoassay, is a combination of chromatography and immunoassay.
 This technology is in use for a wide array of tests for clinical, veterinary, and industrial applications.

 Depending on the assay, either antigen (for detection of antibody) or antibodies (for detection of antigens) are immobilized on a nitrocellulose membrane in discreet spots in a cartridge device.
-Following antibody or antigen capture and a flow-through wash step, sequential addition of an enzyme-labeled conjugate and substrate results in the appearance of a colored reaction product directly on the membrane.
+Following antibody or antigen capture and a flow-through wash step, the sequential addition of an enzyme-labeled conjugate and substrate results in the appearance of a colored reaction product directly on the membrane.

 A typical immunochromatographic test strip consists of